Compliance

 Candidate Health Information

 If candidates voluntarily disclose health information during the hiring process (e.g., in accommodation requests), treat it as confidential even though HIPAA doesn't technically apply.
-Never feed health information into AI hiring tools—this creates severe ADA risk.
+Never feed health information into AI hiring tools—this creates severe ADA risk and potential GINA violations (Genetic Information Nondiscrimination Act).
+See EEOC's GINA guidance.
+Use secure, siloed storage for such data.

 Data Security Standards